makrai/notes/ladhak2010-benchmark-crossling-summ.md

 * gold-standard article-summary alignments across languages by aligning the images that are used to describe each how-to step in an article.
 As a set of
-* baselines for further studies, we evaluate the performance of existing cross-lingual abstractive summarization methods on our dataset.
-We further
+* baselines for further studies, we evaluate the performance of existing cross-lingual abstractive summarization methods on our dataset
 * method for direct crosslingual summarization (=without translation at infer) by leveraging synthetic data and Neural Machine Translation as a pre-training
   * significantly outperforms the baseline approaches, while being